-- 5.3 The time and location of a disciplinary meeting should be agreed with the employee and it should be held in a private location with no interruptions.
-This will normally be without undue delay but allowing the employee to prepare their case e.g. within 5 days of the letter being sent, where practically possible.
-At the meeting the manager (or in the case of the Clerk being disciplined, the Chair of the hearing panel) will state the complaint against the employee and go through the evidence which has been gathered.
-The employee will also be allowed to ask questions, present evidence and call witnesses if advance notice has been given that they will do so. - 5.4 If the employee is unable to attend the meeting due to unforeseeable reasons out of their control (e.g., illness) then the council will reasonably rearrange the meeting.
-However, if the employee fails to attend the meeting without good reason the meeting can be held in the employee's absence.
+- 5.3 The time and location of a disciplinary meeting will be agreed with the official and it will be held in a private location with no interruptions.
+This will normally be without undue delay but allowing the official to prepare their case e.g. within 5 days of the letter being sent, where practicable.
+At the meeting the line manager (or in the case of the Chief Officer being disciplined, the Chairman of the Hearing Panel) will state the complaint against the official and go through the evidence which has been gathered.
+The official will also be allowed to ask questions, present evidence and call witnesses if advance notice has been given that they will do so. - 5.4 If the official is unable to attend the meeting due to unforeseeable reasons out of their control (e.g., illness) then the Council will reasonably rearrange the meeting.
+However, if the official fails to attend the meeting without good reason the meeting may be held in the official's absence.